telus-agcg-archive/alchemy-api-rb/README.md

 # AlchemyAPI

 This is a Ruby Client Library that provides access to the Alchemy text mining API.
-The initial version targets these  API's specifically, with other implementations to follow.
+The initial version targets the following API's:

 * Keyword Extraction
 * Text Extraction